Mhabib34/Mhabib34/README.md

 Backend Developer
 -----------------

-I have expertise in Back End Programming (Go & Typecript) I always open to collaboration and discussion of new ideas.
+I have expertise in Back End Programming (Golang & Typecript) I always open to collaboration and discussion of new ideas.
 If you are interested in working together, feel free to contact me.